sbslee/fuc/docs/cli.rst

    $ fuc fq-count -h
    usage: fuc fq-count [-h] [fastq ...]

-   This command will count sequence reads in FASTQ files (both zipped and unzipped).
+   This command will count sequence reads in FASTQ files.

    It will look for stdin if there are no arguments.